catseye/Castile/README.markdown

 ### Struct Types + Union Types ###

-Union types may be used to make fields "nullable", so that you can actually make finite, recursive data types.
+Union types may be used to make fields of a struct "nullable", so that you can in actuality create recursive, but finite, data structures.

     | struct list {
     |   value: string;